ralna/GALAHAD/doc/Julia/rst-dir/struct_bsc_control_type.rst

 	Bool s_also_by_column

-should s.ptr also be set to indicate the first entry in each column of :math:`S`
+should s.ptr also be set to indicate the first entry in each column of $S$

 .. index:: pair: variable; space_critical
 .. _doxid-structbsc__control__type_1a957fc1f4f26eeef3b0951791ff972e8d: